Flowers grow out of dark moments.

 Gulmohar Flowers for Eco-friendly Colors and Fashion

 Gulmohar’s reds are the colors to die for.
-Highly individualistic, its flaming hues continue to inspire photographers, artists and fashion designers.
+Highly individualistic, its flaming hues continue to inspired photographers, artists and fashion designers.
 For the eco-friend bandwagon, there are attempts to extract natural dye from these flowers.
 It is believed that the stamens of Delonix regia have a potent pigment that imparts colors to some vegetables and fruits such as bell peppers, saffron, corn, etc. Scientists in India have succeeded in their attempts to extract natural dyes from different parts of gulmohar flower by combining them with other organic substances such as turmeric and alum.
 It is only a matter of time that the reds of our clothes would be powered by the gulmohars.

 Gulmohar for Going Green